noshikchowdary/Automated-Finance-tracker-/README.md

-# 📊 Personal Finance Dashboard
+# 📊 Personal Finance Dashboar

 A simple and powerful Streamlit app that lets users visualize, categorize, and analyze their personal financial transactions using uploaded bank statements.